The Card Guessing Game: A generating function approach: Last But Not Least

 \begin{small} \textbf{Section 3: Generalization to $k$ Riffle Shuffles: Is it possible?}

 \textbf{KShuff(n,k)} \\ Input: Positive integers $n$ and $k$ \\ Output: List of deck of $n$ cards, with multiplicities, after shuffling $k$ times \\ Try: KShuff(4,4);

-\textbf{FastBestGuess(n,S,r)} \\ Input: Positive integer $n$, the list of all revealed cards $S$ and positive integer $r$ \\ Output: The number that is most likely to show up next from the deck of $n$ cards with at most $r$ number of increasing sequences, i.e. if 2 shuffles then $r=4$, if 3 shuffles then $r=8$, etc. \\ Try: FastBestGuess(5,[3],4); or FastBestGuess(10,[5],4); \end{small}
+{ \textbf{SlowBG(n,k,S), FastBG(n,k,S)} \\ Input: Positive integer $n$ and $k$, the list of all revealed cards $S$\\ Outputs: 1.
+The number that is most likely to show up next (after $S$) from the deck of $n$ cards with $k$ shuffles; 2.
+The list containing the numbers of ways that card number $i, \, 1 \leq i \leq n$ will be the next card (after $S$) after $k$ riffle shuffles.\\ Try: FastBG(5,2,[3]); or SlowBG(10,2,[5]); or FastBG(10,2,[5]); } \end{small}

 \begin{small} \textbf{Section 4: Last But Not Least}